Ex-pastor accused of drugging, abusing Iowa girl - NewsBreak

 MARSHALLTOWN, Iowa — An Iowa man is facing several charges, including attempted murder, after police say he severely beat his 78-year-old father.
 Marshalltown police say 47-year-old Scott David Swartz, of Marshalltown, assaulted his dad on Saturday.
 The father was transported to a hospital for emergency care.
 Swartz is charged...

-DES MOINES, Iowa — One person is in the hospital Monday after a shooting at a Des Moines hotel.
-A Polk County deputy in the area heard what sounded like shots fired at around 6:00 a.m.
-The sound came from Baymont Inn and Suites, 4685 Northeast 14th St., according to the sheriff's office.
+DES MOINES, Iowa (WHO) — One person is in custody after law enforcement officials say someone was shot early Monday morning at a hotel on Des Moines’ northeast side.
+Sgt.
+Shane Grego with the Polk County Sheriff’s Office said a deputy was across the street from the Baymont Inn and Suites at 4685 NE 14th […]

 KCCI.com